WassimTenachi/PhySO/docs/source/others/doc_installation.md

 ```
 python -m unittest discover -p "*UnitTest.py"
 ```
-This should result in all tests being successfully passed (except for program_display_UnitTest tests if optional dependencies were not installed).
+This should result in all tests being successfully passed.

 Running all unit tests (from the repository root):
 ```